Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Synergy/report.md

 <h2>Task 1: Dataset Selection</h2>

 ### 1.1 Dataset Details
 The title of the dataset we used is [**UK Housing Prices Paid**](https://www.kaggle.com/datasets/hm-land-registry/uk-housing-prices-paid) which is found on [Kaggle](https://www.kaggle.com/).
-This is a large-scale, music dataset with over 500,000 tracks.
-It includes lyrics, structured metadata, emotion labels, and more than 30 contextual and audio features per song.
-It was designed with AI applications in mind, particularly those involving music understanding, semantic search, and playlist generation.
+This is a large-scale real estate dataset containing over 28 million property transactions recorded in England and Wales from 1995 to the present.
+The dataset includes detailed information such as transaction price, property type, location (postcode, town, county), and tenure.
+It was designed primarily for property market analysis, policy research, economic studies, and data science applications such as price trend forecasting, geographic analysis, and predictive modeling.
+The data is maintained and regularly updated by the HM Land Registry, making it a reliable source for housing and urban development studies.

 ### 1.2 Features Included
 The dataset has a size of **2.41 GB** and is featured with ** 22489348 rows x 11 columns** of data.